-Students, faculty, and employees have access to academic and administrative facilities on campus during regular hours of operation.
 The public can attend events on campus, that are open to the public, with their access limited only to the facilities in which these events are held.
 To report any violations of this policy or to report a suspicious person, dial 607-436-3550 for the University Police.
 The Cooperstown Campus should also report suspicious or criminal activity to the Otsego County Sheriff, 607-547-4270 or 911.
-A Memorandum of Understanding is in effect with the Otsego County Sheriff.
+A Memorandum of Understanding is in effect with the Otsego County Sheriff as well as the Village of Cooperstown Police.